 Federal Bar Association

 Turnaround Management Association

 Vice-chair of the Ethics Commission for New Castle County charged with administering the New Castle County Code of Ethics which emphasizes guidance and training to public officials and employees regarding the ethical requirements established by New Castle County Council.

 Court appointed guardian ad litem through Delaware’s Office of the Child Advocate and represents children in need.

-Board of Directors of Supporting Kidds, Inc., a center for grieving children and families, located in Hockessin, Delaware.
+President of the Board of Supporting Kidds, Inc., a center for grieving children and families, located in Hockessin, Delaware.